RafaelLopez-Sanchez/marine_sediments/README.md

 - **Oxic anoxic trait**: CSV of the normalized counts of HCOs and NORs found in our metagenome samples.

+- **Scipts**: shell scripts for the annotation of CAZymes and extracellular CAZymes using HMMEr and dbcan2

 - **Taxonomy sediments**: CSVs of the taxonomic classes of bacteria and phylums of archaea found abundant in our metagenomes (more than 1% abundance).